Tijuana running out of water, turns to California for help - NewsBreak

 Rosas stated he and his neighbors will welcome any water from the U.S. side of the border.

-“That’s crazy, that means our water supply is really low, but if they’re helping out, that’s amazing, you don’t see that a lot.”Water restrictions ordered in Rio Grande Valley as drought persists
+“That’s crazy, that means our water supply is really low, but if they’re helping out, that’s amazing, you don’t see that a lot.”Officers asked to wear plain clothes at Capital Murder trial of alleged Auburn cop killer

 According to the SDCWA, cross-border emergency deliveries started more than 50 years ago and are governed by an agreement between the United States and Mexico.
 And that the water authority “provides emergency water deliveries to Mexico through a cross-border connection in Otay Mesa.”